dstupski/ros2daq/README.md

 onto the /analog_output/command topic. e.g. to change AO3 to 1.6 volts you would publish a message to /analog_output/command that looks like [3, 1.6]

-The daqNode will listen for that command and adjust accordingly
+The daqNode will listen for that command and adjust accordingly.

+N.B. each mcDaq Board may have a different voltage range profile, I use the one for he MCDAQ usb-202 module.